 That depends on which country you go to, but an English teacher in China usually earns a pretty good wage compared to locals.
 You won’t make a fortune, but it will usually be enough to live comfortably and fund your travels during holidays.
 You’re doing genuinely helpful work in these countries, and sharing your expertise as a native English speaker, so it’s not unreasonable to expect a real salary.

-Why Do Some Schemes Ask You To Pay?
+Why Do Some Schemes/Programs Ask You To Pay?

 There are some teaching English abroad programs that recruit volunteers rather than paid teachers, and they often charge a fee to be part of the program.
 If you specifically want to teach in a deprived area without access to resources then these programs can be helpful, but be sure to research carefully before you apply.
 Some schemes take advantage by replacing paid foreign teachers with free volunteers, or volunteers end up taking a job away from a local teacher in the country.
 Check that your fee is being spent on the schools that need it and not going to the recruiting company.